nakuleshj/news-nlp-pipeline/README.md

 [![Live App](https://img.shields.io/badge/Live_App-Streamlit_Cloud-red?logo=streamlit&logoColor=white)](https://news-pipeline.streamlit.app)
 [![GitHub Repo](https://img.shields.io/badge/GitHub-Repo-181717?logo=github)](https://github.com/nakuleshj/news-nlp-pipeline)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 A fully serverless, event-driven data pipeline that ingests, enriches, validates, and visualizes real-time news data using AWS services.
-Designed for cost-efficient, scalable deployment using only free-tier AWS services.
+Designed for cost-efficient, scalable deployment using Terraform and only free-tier AWS services.

 ## Problem Statement
 News data is critical for monitoring sentiment shifts across industries and companies.
 However, traditional pipelines are batch-heavy, costly, or not scalable.
-This project solves that by providing a **real-time, serverless architecture** to process news with **NLP sentiment scoring** and expose it via a low-latency, self-service dashboard.
+This project solves that by providing a **real-time, serverless architecture** to process news with **NLP sentiment scoring**, deployed and managed via **Terraform** and expose it via a low-latency, self-service dashboard.

 ## Features

+- **Infrastructure-as-Code**: All AWS infrastructure managed using Terraform
 - **Scheduled ingestion** at 9AM and 5PM each day using EventBridge
 - **NLP scoring** using VADER for sentiment scoring & classification
 - **Data quality validation** with Python & pandas library